davkk/masters-thesis/typst/main.typ

 == The new workflow for efficiency correction

 The initial ideas for the correction procedure proved unusable at such large scale.
 I changed the workflow direction to accommodate the Grid's parallel nature.
-Unfortunately, I did not achieve full automation, but I have integrated key features that allow for flexibility (fig. @fig:workflow-temp).
+Unfortunately, I did not achieve full automation, but I have integrated key features that allow for flexibility (@fig:workflow-temp).

 #figure(
   image("img/workflow-temp.png", width: 100%),